Pietrasanta, Italy

 That felt completely wrong, and for so many reasons.

 “This is film.
 It needs to be visually interesting.
-Who will turn on the television to watch a piece of art being made in a parking lot?”
+Who will turn on the television to watch art being made in a parking lot?”

-Stealing Beauty, the film directed by Bernardo Bertolucci and starring Joseph Fiennes, Jeremy Irons, Rachel Weisz and Liv Tyler, the daughter of rocker Steven Tyler, had come out the year before, in 1996 – the year after Steve and I split up.
-I saw it with my mom, who would go to see anything with Jeremy Irons in it.
+Stealing Beauty, directed by Bernardo Bertolucci and starring Joseph Fiennes, Jeremy Irons, Rachel Weisz, and Liv Tyler (daughter of rocker Steven Tyler), had come out the year before, in 1996 – the year after Steve and I split up.
+I saw it with my mother, who would go to see anything with Jeremy Irons in it.

 This was the backdrop in my head as I warmed to the argument with Martin.

 Logistically, we would not be able to film them as frequently in Italy as we would be able to if they were just across town.
-But did we need to film them frequently?
+But how often did we need to film them anyway?
+Marble is slow painstaking work, which doesn’t make for good television.

 Besides, we had to go to Italy anyway to film scenes from the marble quarry where the source material for the carving would be blasted from the mountains, as well as some of the historic pieces, so shoots at the carving studio could easily be done at the same time.

-Thankfully, I got my way and now there I was, waking up in Pietrasanta.
+Thankfully, I got my way and now here I was, waking up in Pietrasanta.
 In Italy.
 In another world.

-Martin and I, along with cinematographer Richard Chisolm and sound guy Ed Roy, spent a few days filming at Cervietti, a plein air studio where artisans worked in outdoor sheds, open to the elements, liberating images from massive, millennia-old blocks of marble using techniques and brass & wooden instruments that predated the artisans themselves by many generations.
+Martin and I, along with cinematographer Richard Chisolm and sound guy Ed Roy, spent a few days filming at Cervietti, a plein air studio where artisans worked in outdoor sheds, open to the elements, “liberating” images from massive, millennia-old blocks of marble using techniques and brass and wooden instruments that predated the artisans themselves by many generations.

-Inside the primary old building, there were dusty rooms filled with hundreds of sculptures and sculpture models of all sizes on the ground and on the rough wooden shelves; a hushed, still museum-like gathering of busts and bodies, winged angels, saints and Virgin Mary’s.
+The studio’s primary shed contained a collection of large dusty rooms filled with hundreds of sculptures and sculpture models of all sizes on the ground and on the rough wooden shelves – a hushed, still museum-like gathering of busts and bodies, winged angels, saints and Virgin Marys.
 More than a thousand sightless eyes were upon us as we passed through the impressive body of works in an atmosphere that was both magical and also slightly creepy.

-Outside, we walked around this enclave of dust and light and statuary to a soundtrack of chisels clinking against stone and the gentle buzzing of saws against clanging church bells in the background – our mouths and apertures wide open to the sights, scents and scenes around us.
+Outside, we wandered around the open air sheds to a soundtrack of chisels clinking against stone and the gentle buzzing of saws against clanging church bells in the background – our mouths and apertures wide open to the sights, scents and scenes around us.

-I watched Richard wander through the tall open-air carving areas of the studio, his heavy camera perched carefully on his right shoulder.
-Ed followed him closely, hoisting a boom mike high into the air as they worked to capture on film the carvers at work.
+I watched Richard, his heavy camera perched carefully on his right shoulder.
+Ed followed him closely, hoisting a boom mike high into the air as they filmed the carvers at work.
 With his brightly patterned green shirt, Richard was easy to spot moving amongst the pale white slabs of marble.
 His black pants had two cheeky chalky white handprints on their back pockets, as if one of the statues had playfully patted him on the ass.

-All of the marble carvers wore a folded paper hat on their heads made from the morning’s newspaper, hardly conforming to OSHA standards.
-But then, we were in Italy, and the priorities are different here.
+All of the marble carvers wore folded paper hats on their heads made from the morning’s newspaper.
+Hardly OSHA standards, I thought, but then we were in Italy, and the priorities are different here.

 “How will that keep them safe if a chunk of marble falls on their heads?”
 I asked Massimo, the handsome Italian man who was our interpreter, negotiator and handler.